shibichakkaravarthy/100DaysOfCode/log.md

 **Thoughts:** Solved the yesterday's problem!
 Also i'm happy with today's progress.
 Tomorrow I have toel work with CSS to make my UI even more attractive and simple.
 I have to add a Save and Print Button for may app.
 After that, I have to work with inventory and dashboard.
 Hope tomorrow will not give me much trouble ;)

 **Link to work:** For Today, clone my repository into your Computer and run 'npm install' and then 'npm start'.

-Today I didn't had time for creating a link.
-Sorry!!!
+### Day 2: February 9, 2019

+**Today's Progress**: Created the UI for Inventory with JSX and CSS.
+Planning to to code the logic after the Backend is ready!!!

+**Thoughts:** As each day passes, I feel more comfortable and confident on Using React, which troubled me the most!
+Realizing the meaning of the proverb "Practice Makes A Man Perfect"!!!

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.